huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

   </div>
 </div>

 Load a list of ControlNet models that correspond to each conditioning, and pass them to the [`StableDiffusionXLControlNetPipeline`].
-Use the faster [`UniPCMultistepScheduler`] and nable model offloading to reduce memory usage.
+Use the faster [`UniPCMultistepScheduler`] and enable model offloading to reduce memory usage.

 ```py
 from diffusers import StableDiffusionXLControlNetPipeline, ControlNetModel, AutoencoderKL, UniPCMultistepScheduler